 Gymnastics is a sport of the future, which, nonetheless, enjoys a long heritage and preserves an ancient tradition of demonstrating exactly what a person is capable of.
 Gymnastics involves the performance of exercises, on or with an apparatus, or a partner, requiring physical strength, flexibility, coordination, power, agility, grace, balance and control.
 Gymnastics is one of the oldest Olympic sports and one of the World’s most popular sports.
 Moreover, it is one of the most inclusive sports where male or female, young or old, able-bodied or disabled can take part.

-The term ‘gymnastics’ is derived from the Greek word ‘gymnos’, which means to exercise naked [1,2,6], as athletes in ancient times exercised and competed without clothing.
-At that time, the main goal of gymnastics was to prepare strong and capable soldiers for war.
+In the ancient times, the main goal of gymnastics was to prepare strong and capable soldiers for war.
 However, there was a clear emphasis placed upon the physical preparation of the body when the well-developed physique of the gymnasts became an object of admiration and adoration.
 Many writers on education have valued gymnastics from the point of view of health and advocated the benefits of gymnastic exercise for the body .
 During its development, gymnastics gradually moved away from preparation for war towards entertainment in the form of competitive sport.

 It all started on 23rd July 1881, when the foundation of what would become the International Gymnastics Federation (FIG) [1,2,3,6] was established and its primary objectives were to utilise gymnastics in the promotion and pursuit of peace, to ensure that all experiences and ideas within the sport could be freely exchanged in order to further its development, and to promote the experiences of professional gymnasts to the wider sports world with the aim of serving, through its ethical standards, as a moral barometer for society as a whole.